 We present not just a theoretical evaluation of TLS vulnerability but an in-depth analysis of Dual EC in four recent implementations of TLS: RSA BSAFE Share for C/C++ (henceforth BSAFE-C), RSA BSAFE Share for Java (henceforth BSAFE-Java), Windows SChannel, and OpenSSL.
+The Network Security Services (NSS) libraries, e.g., used by Mozilla Firefox, and the TLS implementation of BlackBerry do not offer a Dual EC implementation and thus are not discussed here.

-To experimentally verify the actual performance of our attacks, we replace the NIST-specified constants with ones we generate; for BSAFE and Windows this required extensive reverse-engineering of binaries to find not just P and Q but many implementation-specific constants and run-time test vectors derived from P and Q (see Section 4.4).
+To experimentally verify the actual performance of our attacks, we replace the NIST-specified constants with ones we generate; for BSAFE and Windows this required extensive reverse-engineering of binaries to find not just P and Q but many implementation-specific constants and runtime test vectors derived from P and Q (see Section 4.4).
 Our major findings are as follows:

-- The BSAFE implementations of TLS make the Dual EC back door particularly easy to exploit in two ways.
+• The BSAFE implementations of TLS make the Dual EC back door particularly easy to exploit in two ways.
 The Java version of BSAFE includes fingerprints in connections, making them easy to identify.
-The C version of BSAFE allows a drastic speedup in the attack by broadcasting longer contiguous strings of random bits than one would at first imagine to be possible given the TLS standards. - Windows SChannel does not implement the current Dual EC standard: it omits an important computation.
-We show that this does not prevent attacks; in fact, it allows slightly faster attacks.
+The C version of BSAFE allows a drastic speedup in the attack by broadcasting longer contiguous strings of random bits than one would at first imagine to be possible given the TLS standards.